ianjohngraham/Meerkat.Sitecore/README.md

 This project consists of a WCF data service (Meerkat.Sitecore.Service), a client web application (Meerkat.Sitecore.Client) and a console application (Meerkat.Sitecore.SelfHost).

-You can find all the information you need here
+You can find all the information you need here:

 http://coreblimey.azurewebsites.net/?p=1971

-IMPORTANT - Pre Installation Notes
+IMPORTANT - Pre-Installation Notes
 -----------------------------------
 Before installation you must add the following non-invasive changes to your Sitecore Web.Config.

-Add the following binding redirects in your runtime tag - this is needed for signalr to work
+Add the following binding redirects in your runtime tag - this is needed for Signalr to work

   &lt;assemblyBinding&gt;